Independent auditor's report

 Our key audit matters

-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements.
+Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements.
 We have communicated the key audit matters to the Supervisory Board.
 The key audit matters are not a comprehensive reflection of all matters discussed.

 These matters were addressed in the context of our audit of the financial statements as a whole and in forming our opinion thereon, and we do not provide a separate opinion on these matters.